aslanvaroqua/hadoop-fingerprintr/README.md

 <tr>
 <td>
 <h1>PassivePackets - Community Edition </h1>
-<p>An <b>Open Source Big Data Forensics/Data Packet Analysis</b> tool that collects information and analyzes information passively using <a href="http://pig.apache.org/">Apache Pig</a> Hadoop and Mongo.
+<p>An <b>Open Source Big Data Forensics/Data Packet Analysis</b> tool that analyzes information passively using <a href="http://pig.apache.org/">Apache Pig</a> Hadoop and Mongo.
+The community version does not do live packet captures and certain scripts have been removed as they can be misused.
+If you need analytics, forensics, security (penetration testing, intrusion detection systems) contact us and we may be able to help if the request is lawful.
+    dod approved
+    duns #
+    poc = aslan.varoqua@duasamericasgroup.com

 new features
 - p0f v3.0